vaidyashubham/react-ts-starter-kit/README.md

 -   `yarn format` : Run Prettier to format the code.
 -   `yarn typecheck` : Runt to typecheck

-### LICENSE

-This project is licensed under the MIT License.

-### Contributing

-Contributions are welcome!
-Please fork the repository and open a pull request to contribute.

 ---

-This starter kit is designed to help you quickly set up a new React project with a focus on best practices and developer experience.
-Happy coding!

 ### Contributors ✨